ba-dresden/ba-latex-template/docs/usage/simple.md

     \end{basimple}
 \end{document}
 ```
-Images can be inculded with `\includegraphics`, which should be wrapped in a `bafigure` environment.
+Images can be included with `\includegraphics`, which should be wrapped in a `bafigure` environment.
 The number of a figure can be retrieved using `\ref{caption}` with the caption provided to the environment.
 `\includegraphics` has a lot of optional arguments, e.g. for rotating and scaling images.
 Take a look [here](https://latexref.xyz/_005cincludegraphics.html).